-On January 17, 2018, the REIT announced that it agreed to acquire seven properties located in the Greater Toronto Area and Atlantic Canada for an aggregate purchase price of \$191.4 million (the "Seven Asset Portfolio Acquisition") representing \$192 per square foot.
-The acquisitions are part of a portfolio of real estate assets to be sold by Cominar Real Estate Investment Trust ("Cominar") and which are the subject of a sale contract among Slate Acquisitions Inc. (on behalf of Slate Canadian Real Estate Opportunity Fund I ("SCREO")) and Cominar.
+On March 27, 2018 the REIT acquired seven properties located in the Greater Toronto Area and Atlantic Canada for an aggregate purchase price of approximately \$191.4 million (the "Seven Asset Portfolio Acquisition") representing \$192 per square foot.
+The Seven Asset Portfolio Acquisition properties are part of a portfolio of real estate assets sold by Cominar Real Estate Investment Trust ("Cominar") and which were the subject of a sale contract among Slate Acquisitions Inc. (on behalf of Slate Canadian Real Estate Opportunity Fund I ("SCREO") and Cominar.
+The purchase price was partially satisfied from the proceeds of the sale of subscription receipts of the REIT in connection with the January 2018 Offering (as defined below).
 Details on the properties are included below: